Rudbeckia fulgida var. sullivantii (C.L.Boynton & Beadle) Cronquist

 Bloom Time: Summer

-Rudbeckia fulgida var. sullivantii is a showy, daisy-like perennial up to 3 feet (90 cm) tall, with branched stems and long-petioled ovate or lance-shaped basal leaves.
+Rudbeckia fulgida var. sullivantii is a showy, daisy-like perennial with branched stems and long-petioled ovate or lance-shaped basal leaves.
 It grows that grows up to 3 feet (90 cm) tall.
 The basal leaves are up to 5 inches (12.5 cm) long and half as wide.
-The stem leaves are smaller, with short petioles and get progressively smaller up the stems.
+The stem leaves are smaller, with short petioles, and get progressively smaller up the stems.
 The leaves and stems are hairy, and the leaves have prominent veins.
-The numerous flower heads are a little less than 3 inches (7.5 cm) across, with purple-brown disk florets and 10 to 20 brilliant, yellow-orange ray florets.
-It spreads by underground stems called rhizomes and forms large clumps.
+The numerous flower heads are a little less than 3 inches (7.5 cm) across, with purple-brown disk florets and 10 to 20 brilliant yellow-orange ray florets.
+The plant spreads by underground stems called rhizomes and forms large clumps.

 USDA hardiness zone 3a to 9b: from −40 °F (−40 °C) to 30 °F (−1.1 °C).